HenrryHernandez/smart-pump-challenge/api/README.md

 ## Running tests

 1. Run the command `npm run test` for the unit tests.
 In the console, you should see the status of the tests.

+# About the testing

+For the client side, I decided to test for:

+- The Settings page, when the "Edit" button is pressed and the form is shown.
+- The Settings page, when the "Balance" button is pressed and the modal is displayed.
+- The Settings page, for the form to be filled with the information of the user when he/she is authenticated.

+I decided these tests would be the ones necessary in a real-life scenario related to UI.
+The APIs are tested in the backend project.